dejesusroy/CSCI3308-Holo/TESTING.md

 Poll results are successfully stored in database.

-### UAT 4: Create duplicate polls
+### UAT 4: Take polls with duplicate names
 **Description**
-Test that the user can create polls with identical names and take both successfully
+Test that the user can successfully take polls even when duplicate poll names are used

 **Pre-conditions**
 At least two polls with the same names but different questions have been created